andmar8/ECP-Javascript/README.md

 ---

-The intent of this repository is merely to show the method (in javascript) to successfully return a SHIB-ECP protected "resource", it does not cover the overall lifecycle of the authenticated session, which can be achieved using (or something akin to) to jquery cookie plugin:
+The intent of this repository is merely to show the method (in javascript) to successfully return a SHIB-ECP protected "resource", it does not cover the overall lifecycle of the authenticated session, which can be achieved using (or something akin) to the jquery cookie plugin:

 $.cookie - http://plugins.jquery.com/cookie/